 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

 Immunotherapy is generally not approved for the treatment of sarcomas, including bone sarcomas, because they have not been tested well enough.
 Many recent approved immunotherapy treatments for other types of cancer involve “immune checkpoint inhibitors.”
 These drugs are given to take the brakes off the body’s natural immune response against the cancer in the body.
 The current methods of immunotherapy do have problems because these drugs also activate immune responses against normal body parts, a process called autoimmunity.
 Some of these drugs are approved to treat other cancers.
-However, if testing on your bone tumor shows that it has specific problems with repairing DNA damage, called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR; this occurs in less than 1% of sarcomas), then a checkpoint inhibitor called pembrolizumab (Keytruda) may be used.
+However, if testing on your bone tumor shows that it has specific problems with repairing DNA damage, called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR; this occurs in less than 1% of sarcomas), then a checkpoint inhibitor called pembrolizumab (Keytruda) or dostarlimab (Jemperli) may be used.